Luciano D'Auria-Henry

-Luciano Paul D'Auria-Henry (born 11 November 2002) is an English professional footballer who plays for Walton & Hersham, as a wing back.
+Luciano Paul D'Auria-Henry (born 11 November 2002) is an English professional footballer who last played for Walton & Hersham, as a wing back.

 Career

 Born in Ealing, D'Auria-Henry began his career with Fulham, signing for the club at under-11.
 In July 2023 he signed a new contract with the club.
 He moved on loan to Cheltenham Town in August 2023.
 Having failed to feature since the appointment of new manager Darrell Clarke, he was one of six loan players to be sent back to his parent club on 2 January 2024.

 On 23 November 2024, following his release from Fulham in the summer, D'Auria-Henry joined National League South side Farnborough.
 On 26 October 2025, it was announced that D’Auria-Henry would depart the club after his contract was terminated.

 On 30 October 2025, following his departure from Farnborough, D'Auria-Henry agreed to join Southern League Premier Division South side, Walton & Hersham.